flenniken/collections/docs/authenticate-image-requests.md

 When the user requests a collection the code adds the user’s access token to the image https requests.
-The images are only returned when the token id is valid for the user.
+The images are only returned when the token is valid for the user.

 [⬇](#Contents) (table of contents at the bottom)